TWA Flight 843: Investigation

-The National Transportation Safety Board (NTSB) attributed the crash to pilot error and TWA training and maintenance issues.
-According to the report, the take-off was improperly aborted by the first officer shortly after liftoff, due to the erroneous activation of the stick shaker stall warning device, when in fact the aircraft was performing normally and could have taken off safely.
+prepare the flight crews for coordination of potential abnormal circumstances during takeoff."

+It goes on to say: "The Captain made a split second decision to abort the takeoff believing that there was sufficient runway remaining."
 The extremely hard landing caused damage to the right wing, spilling fuel that was then ingested into the engines and started the fire.
-The NTSB praised captain Kinkead for bringing the aircraft to a safe stop, the rest of the crew (including the off-duty flight attendants) for safely evacuating the aircraft, and the airport rescue and fire fighting services for responding in a timely and adequate manner.
-At the same time however, the NTSB also criticized the flight crew for deciding to abort the takeoff after V1 and their response to the stick-shaker activation, both of which were inappropriate.
+The NTSB praised Captain Kinkead for bringing the aircraft to a safe stop, the rest of the crew (including the off-duty flight attendants) for safely evacuating the aircraft, and the airport rescue and fire fighting services for responding in a timely and adequate manner.
+At the same time however, the NTSB also criticized the flight crew for deciding to abort the takeoff after VR and their response to the stick-shaker activation, both of which were inappropriate.